The United Nations

 To commemorate the adoption of the Universal Declaration of Human Rights, December 10 is celebrated as International Human Rights Day.

-Click here to see the 30 articles of the Universal Declaration of Human Rights.
+The 30 articles of the Universal Declaration of Human Rights can be viewed here.

 What role did Australia play?